LEMON-Mapping: Loop-Enhanced Large-Scale Multi-Session Point Cloud Merging and Optimization for Globally Consistent Mapping: Introduction

-In general, the main contributions of this work can be summarized as follows: \begin{itemize} \item A scalable multi-session point cloud map merging and optimization framework is designed, which integrates two-step PGO with spatial BA.
-The method achieves high-precision 3D mapping in large-scale and multi-robot scenarios. \item A novel spatial BA that can be used for multi-robot mapping is introduced, which operates on loop-based spatial windows to fully utilize loop constraints and jointly optimize multi-robot poses equally.
-This improves the local accuracy and eliminates the serious map divergence. \item A pose graph optimization scheme with reasonable sparsification of BA constraints is developed which effectively propagates local accuracy to the global scale, improving both consistency and efficiency. \item A robust loop closure processing pipeline is designed, including outlier rejection and false negative recall, which enhances the reliability and completeness of loop constraints used for map fusion. \end{itemize}
+In general, the main contributions of this work can be summarized as follows: \begin{itemize} \item A scalable multi-session point cloud map merging and optimization system is designed, which integrates two-step PGO with spatial BA to achieve high-precision 3D mapping in large-scale and multi-robot scenarios. \item A robust loop closure processing pipeline is designed, including outlier rejection and false negative loop recall, which enhances the reliability and completeness of loop constraints used for map fusion. \item A novel spatial BA that can be used for multi-robot mapping is introduced, which operates on loop-based spatial windows to fully utilize loop constraints and jointly optimize multi-robot poses equally.
+This improves the local accuracy and reduces the serious map divergence. \item A pose graph optimization scheme with reasonable sparsification of BA constraints is developed which effectively propagates local accuracy to the global scale, improving both consistency and accuracy. \end{itemize}